akaabdullahmateen/roadmap/css/concepts/index.md

 The cascade is an algorithm that determines how to find the value to apply for each property for each document element.
 The following steps apply to the cascading algorithm:

 1. **Relevance**: It first filters all the rules from the different sources to keep only the rules that apply to a given element.
 That means rules whose selector matches the given element, and which are part of an appropriate `media` at-rule.
 2. **Origin and importance**: It then sorts these rules according to their origin and importance (presence of the `!important` flag).
 3. **Specificity:** In the origin with precedence, if there are competing values for a property, the specificity of the selectors are compared, and the declaration with the highest specificity wins.
 4. **Order of appearance**: In the origin with precedence, if there are competing values for a property, that are in rulesets with selectors that have the same specificity, the last declaration in the style order is applied.

+Specificity only applies when the same element is targeted by multiple declarations in the same cascade layer or origin.
+Specificity only matters for declarations of the same importance and same origin and cascade layer.
+If matching selectors are in different origins, the cascade determines which declaration takes precedence.

+When multiple selectors in the same cascade layer and origin have the same specificity, the proximity rule is applied, whereby the selector that appears last wins.

+Directly targeted elements will always take precedence over rules which an element inherits from its ancestor, regardless of the specificity of the inherited rule.
+Proximity of elements in the document tree has no effect on the specificity.

 Declarations are the only constructs in CSS that participate in the cascade, whether contained inside rulesets or at-rules.
 However note that the at-rule may make the entire selector irrelevant.
 For the most part, properties and descriptors within at-rules do not participate in the cascade, however, some at-rules, as a whole, participate in the cascade.
 Since, at-rules do not have specificity, they are compared using a stripped down version of the cascade algorithm.